Sovereign-Labs/sovereign-sdk/module-system/module-implementations/sov-nft-module/TUTORIAL.md

 (5 rows)

 ```
-* running the following query can show the largest owner for each collection
+* Running the following query can show the largest owner for each collection
 ```bash
 postgres=# SELECT
   collection_name,